-It’s a fact of life that luggage get’s lost, hostels can be s**t holes and trains get cancelled.
+It’s a fact of life that luggage gets lost, hostels can be hell on earth and trains get cancelled.
 However, chances are you’ve spent months saving for this trip or worse, if it’s a weekend away it’ll be over before you know it, so don’t waste time sulking or screaming at each other.
-When s**t hits the fan (which it inevitably will) use our simple motto.
+When shit hits the fan (which it inevitably will when travelling as a couple) use our simple motto.

 “You could be at work right now.”

 When we rocked up in a crack den worthy hostel in Riga, those 7 words instantly made us laugh.
-No matter the situation, just remember the endless list of worse scenarios you could actually be in.
+It is probably the couple travel tip we use most often as no matter the situation, just remember the endless list of worse scenarios you could actually be in.
 At that very moment you may want to punch him or Sellotape her mouth shut or indeed download Tinder and find a new one, but there’s a reason you’re on this adventure together.
 No truer words can be said as we are “stranded” in our wee beach hut due to this cyclone.
 We could be stranded in Fife.
 Or worse, without rum.

-It took Darren and I six years of long distance to finally spend more than a week in the same place together, so if there’s one thing we’ve learned about this travelling malarkey it’s not where you go that matters, it’s who you are with.
+It took Darren and I six years of long distance to finally spend more than a week in the same place together, so if there’s one thing we’ve learned about this travelling as a couple malarkey it’s not where you go that matters, it’s who you are with.